- 8 hours of online material

 Tactical Casualty Care Online

-This engaging 7.5 -hour course prepares for the first few minutes of casualty evaluation in a high-risk environment.
-This course is designed to give you a plan to identify and manage those immediately life-threatening injuries and the knowledge and skills to implement it, while you are still engaged in an ongoing tactical problem.
+This engaging 8 -hour CAPCE accredited course uses TECC/TCCC guidelines to prepare for the first few minutes of casualty evaluation in a high-risk environment.
+This course will give you a plan to identify and manage immediately life-threatening injuries.
+You’ll gain the knowledge and skills to implement the plan, while you are still engaged in an ongoing tactical problem.

-The course largely deals with the Care Under Fire – Direct Threat phase of an event, where any medical care is provided while the responder and casualty are in an ongoing situation that is a direct threat to life (active shooter or active violent incident, building collapse, fire, secondary explosives, etc).
+The course largely deals with the Care Under Fire – Direct Threat phase of an event.
+In this phase, any medical care is provided while the responder and casualty are in an ongoing situation that is a direct threat to life.
+(Examples include active shooter or active violent incident, building collapse, fire, secondary explosives, etc).
 This phase requires efficient hemorrhage control, largely with tourniquets, and patient movement.

-While most injuries are not immediately life-threatening, there are some injuries where death before the arrival of EMS is almost assured if not managed rapidly and correctly.
-EMS is usually delayed in these types of events due to security concerns.
-Instead, responding law enforcement and private citizens, either involved in the events themselves or nearby, provide most life-saving care in this phase.
+While most injuries are not immediately life-threatening, some injuries cause death before the arrival of EMS if not managed rapidly and correctly.
+Security concerns usually delay EMS in these types of events.
+Instead, responding law enforcement and nearby private citizens provide most life-saving care in this phase.

-Using photographs of actual injuries, diagrams of wounds, and hands-on demonstrations, the material is presented in an easy to understand, directly applicable way.
-The first time you see massive hemorrhage shouldn’t be when you’re being called on to give lifesaving medical care; after taking these courses you will have a strong background to identify immediately life-threatening injuries and save lives.
+The course uses photographs of actual injuries, diagrams of wounds, and step-by-step demonstrations.
+The material is presented in an easy-to-understand, directly applicable way.
+The first time you see massive hemorrhage shouldn’t be when you’re being called on to give life-saving medical care.
+After taking these courses you will have a strong background to identify immediately life-threatening injuries and save lives.

-This course is consistent with, the Tactical Combat Casualty Care guidelines for all combatants, as well as the guidelines for Tactical Emergency Casualty Care for First Care Providers and Responders with a Duty to Act.
+This course is consistent with the Tactical Combat Casualty Care (TCCC) guidelines for all combatants, as well as the guidelines for Tactical Emergency Casualty Care (TECC) for Active Bystanders and Responders with a Duty to Act.
 The course also exceeds the Stop the Bleed curriculum.

 Tactical Casualty Care Subjects Covered: